A Survey on Cross-domain Recommendation: Taxonomies, Methods, and Future Directions

-Ma et al.~\cite{DBLP:conf/ijcai/MaZWLLM18} included users' content information in social media into rating prediction and proposed a social media content enriched matrix factorization (MF$\_$S).
+Hu et al.~\cite{hu2018mtnet} proposed an approach based on neural networks named MTNet in which a memory network was utilized to generate high-level representations $\textbf{W}_o$ of the context text (i.e., product reviews) in the target domain and a transfer network was utilized to generate representations $\textbf{W}_c$ of source domain knowledge.
+Together with representations $\textbf{W}_z$ of the user-item interaction, these three kinds of representations were combined to perform the final recommendation.
+Ma et al. included users' content information in social media into rating prediction and proposed a social media content enriched matrix factorization (MF$\_$S)~\cite{DBLP:conf/ijcai/MaZWLLM18}.
 It first adopted several different embedding learning algorithms (i.e., word2vector, stacked denoising autoencoder) to generate user embeddings $\vec{D}_u$ from the content information.
 It modified users' latent vector as $\vec{U}_u=[\vec{D}_u,\vec{B}_u]$ where $\vec{B}_u$ is randomly initialized.
 It then applied matrix factorization to train user and item embeddings by keeping $\vec{D}_u$ unchanged and only updating $\vec{B}_u$.
 Perera et al.~\cite{DBLP:conf/ijcai/PereraZ18} focused on capturing the dynamic natures of user preferences and providing timely recommendations in the target domain.
 It first divided user interactions in source domains into several sets according to timestamps of his interactions in the target domain.
 After topical modeling and sum pooling, each set of interactions in source domains during a time interval was encoded as a high-level latent representation.
 An improved LSTM with attention mechanisms and time-aware gates were utilized to encode the sequence of the representations and generated the final recommendations.